ByteBakersCo/babilema-action/README.md

 # babilema-action
-An action to statically generate a blog based on your GitHub issues
+An action to statically generate a blog based on your GitHub issues.

-You can find more information about this project on [Babilema's GitHub repository](https://github.com/ByteBakersCo/babilema).
+You can find more information about the actual static generator on [Babilema's GitHub repository](https://github.com/ByteBakersCo/babilema).

 ## Usage